A look at the Neural Communication Definition

-Biologically speaking, the nervous system is a highly complex network of specialized cells known as neurons.
+Biologically speaking, the nervous system is a highly complex network of specialised cells known as neurons.
 The nervous system is a vital part of an animal as it coordinates and regulates the action and sensory information by the transmission of signals, through special chemicals known as neurotransmitters, to and from the different parts of the body.
-Thus the neural communication is a process of transfer of information between specialised cells along with a network for carrying out the most basic to the most complex function in the day-to-day life of an animal.
-A nervous system is the given highly specialized and complex network for neural communication and transmission from the brain or spinal cord to different parts of the body.
+Thus neural communication is a process of transfer of information between specialised cells along with a network for carrying out the most basic to the most complex function in the day-to-day life of an animal.
+A nervous system is the given highly specialised and complex network for neural communication and transmission from the brain or spinal cord to different parts of the body.
 It serves as the principal system for the regulation of homeostasis and survival in animals.

-Along with the endocrine system, it jointly coordinates and integrates all the activities of the organs, regulates the physiological processes for proper and synchronized functioning of the animal body.
+Along with the endocrine system, it jointly coordinates and integrates all the activities of the organs, regulates the physiological processes for proper and synchronised functioning of the animal body.
 The nervous system provides an organised network of point-to-point connections between the neurons for neural transmission and neural communication.
 Specific chemicals known as neurotransmitters are responsible for the conduction of the information between the neurons.

 As the name suggests, it is the system that actively receives information, processes it and integrates it for the response by the effectors.
 The main sites of the central nervous system are The Brain and The Spinal Cord.
+The spinal cord maintains the erect structure and the brain is the main control system of our body.

 This system comprises the nerve cells which are associated with the central nervous system.
 The two nerves of the peripheral nervous system associated with the central nervous system are: